-The use of analgesic agents (other than non-steroidal anti-inflammatory drugs) is permitted at the discretion of the investigator.
+The use of analgesic agents is permitted at the discretion of the investigator.

 9.6.1.5.
 Appetite Stimulants

 The use of appetite stimulants is permitted at the discretion of the investigator.
 Acceptable agents include, but are not limited to, megestrol acetate and dronabinol.